celsworth/lxp-bridge/doc/inputs.md

   # Power from discharging the batteries, in W
   "p_discharge": 0,

-  # Voltage of mains AC feed (R).
+  # Voltage of mains AC feed (phase R).
 For 1-phase, this is the only relevant one
   "v_ac_r": 245.7,
-  # Voltage of mains AC feed (S).
+  # Voltage of mains AC feed (phase S).
 Only relevant for 3-phase, otherwise it tends to float
   "v_ac_s": 15.7,
-  # Voltage of mains AC feed (T).
+  # Voltage of mains AC feed (phase T).
 Only relevant for 3-phase, otherwise it tends to float
   "v_ac_t": 0.0,

   # Frequency of mains AC feed, in Hz